-What was the most valuable learning on the course – did you have an AHA moment?
+What was your biggest learning – did you have an AHA! moment?

 My AHA moment on the course arrived when it dawned upon me that process measures relate to delivering customer satisfaction and are derived from the customer’s value requirements.

-Having been a business analyst for 7 years it is easy to sometimes forget the basics, and to me this was the most critical aspect of the course.
+Having been a business analyst for 7 years it is easy to sometimes forget the basics, and to me task analysis was the most critical aspect of the course.